 Content marketing with Melt Digital

-If you could do with a helping hand to get your content strategy off the ground, or you need a team of writers to do the time-consuming wordy bits for you, let us know.
+If you could do with a helping hand to get your content strategy off the ground, or you need a team of writers to do the heavy lifting for you, let us know.

-As experts in organic digital marketing we know a thing or two about what makes good content, and we’d love to help.
-Check out our content page to find out more.
+As experts in organic digital marketing we know a thing or two about what makes good content, and we'd love to help.
+Find out more about how we see content strategy for SEO.